leonjohns-dev/Snow60/README.md

 ## Shematic

 - The MCU used for this project is a usb-c rasberry pi pico
+- This is the shematic not for a PCB rather a diagram which can be used to hand wire the board

 <img width="1123" height="794" alt="snow60" src="https://github.com/user-attachments/assets/8da49e4b-c551-470e-9007-21fe6a774d01" />